-The most exuberant region of the Limón Province is without any doubt the Tortuguero National Park, situated north of the Atlantic Coast and stretching over a vast protected area.
-The park, ideal to observe the fauna and flora, can be discovered on guided boat tours.
-Its canals will leave you unforgettable memories, partly because this miniature “Amazon Forest” is the favorite breeding place of Green Turtles (from July to October).
+Located in the Limón Province, Tortuguero National Park, is situated north of the Atlantic Coast and stretches over a vast protected area.
+The park, an ideal place to observe the local flora and fauna, can be visited on a guided boat tour.
+Its canals will leave you with unforgettable memories, partly because this miniature “Amazon Forest” is the favorite breeding place of Green Turtles (from July to October)!

-CAHUITA NATIONAL PARK – Fauna, Flora and seabed
+CAHUITA NATIONAL PARK – Flora, Fauna and Coral Reefs

-Just a stone’s throw from the Caribbean village of Cahuita, this national park was created in 1978 with the objective to protect the incredible coral reef that can be discovered on a diving excursion.
-It is home to mangroves, a tropical rainforest an two white-sanded beaches lined with palm trees.
-In addition to swimming, snorkeling and nature discovering, trekking is also a nice way to discover the park.
+Just a stone’s throw from the Caribbean village of Cahuita, this national park was created in 1978 with the goal of protecting the incredible coral reef that can be discovered on a diving excursion.
+It is home to mangroves, a tropical rain forest and two palm lined white-sanded beaches.
+In addition to swimming, snorkeling and discovering the lush nature, hiking is also a great way to discover the park!

 GANDOCA MANZANILLO RESERVE – Trekking and Marine Wildlife

-The Gandoca Manzanillo is composed of a mosaic of wildlife habitats that extends in the Caribbean Sea where breed several species of marine turtles.
-Maybe you’ll have the chance to assist to the egg-laying of the leatherback turtles in the village of Gandoca.
-The reserve is home to a mangrove swamp and a tropical rainforest.
+The Gandoca Manzanillo is made up of a mosaic of wildlife habitats that extend into Caribbean Sea where several species of marine turtles can be found during mating season.
+You might even have the chance to see a leatherback turtle lay it’s eggs!
+The reserve is home to a mangrove and a tropical rain forest.
 Manatee and tucuxi dolphins also live in the lagoons and estuaries, which are important breeding areas for sharks, fish and lobsters.
-Several trails will welcome hikers, between jungle and beaches.
+Several trails will welcome hikers, nestled between jungle and beaches.